Feline calicivirus infection

 In outbreaks of VS-FCV, severely affected cats have been treated with intensive care supportive treatment (e.g. fluid therapy, antibiotics) as well as with glucocorticoids, feline interferon-ω, and specific antibody preparations; and clinical improvement has been reported anecdotally in some cats.
 However, controlled clinical studies have not been published; so specific treatment for the disease is not currently known ((Hurley 2006); EBM grade III).

 FCV infection is ubiquitous and can induce severe disease.
-ABCD therefore recommends that all cats should be vaccinated against FCV (ABCD 2020).
+ABCD therefore recommends that all cats should be vaccinated against FCV (see also ABCD Tool "Vaccine recommendations for cats").
 Recent European surveys of vaccine history in cats and owners’ attitudes to vaccination have shown that 78% of German cats had been vaccinated during the last three years (Gehrig et al., 2018) and 69% of the cats in the UK had been vaccinated during the last 12 months (Habacher et al., 2010).
 Although vaccination provides good protection against acute oral and upper respiratory tract disease in most cases, it does not prevent cats from becoming infected or from shedding FCV following infection (Radford et al., 2006).